 Knowing the culture of the country that you’ll visit can sometimes save you from culture shock.
 Knowing its weather can save you on excess baggage.
-And knowing the vaccine needed or any other safety precaution can make your trip a peaceful and enjoyable one.
+And knowing the vaccine needed or any other safety precautions can make your trip peaceful and enjoyable one.

 Read from travel guides or from personal blogs of people who already done it and share their best tips and resources.
 It will save you a lot of time and even unexpected issues.